ManageIQ/manageiq/docker-assets/README.md

 ```

 ## Logging
-We can display systemd container journal logs on the docker host thanks to OCI systemd hooks
+We can display systemd container journal logs on the docker host thanks to OCI systemd hooks on RHEL family systems

 Ensure the MIQ container has been registered with machinectl on docker host :
 ```bash